About

 Originally adopted in 2005, this plan represents the third comprehensive update and reflects nearly two years of collaborative work.
 The planning process included four steering committee meetings, public surveys that gathered input from over 450 residents, and individual consultations with each participating locality.
 This community-driven approach ensured that local knowledge and diverse perspectives shaped our strategies.

-The result is a roadmap tailored to our region's unique characteristics—from mountainous terrain to karst topography—that will help us build a safer, more prepared region for generations to come.
+The result is a roadmap tailored to our region's unique characteristics—from mountainous terrain and karst topography to National Radio Quiet Zone regulations—that will help us build a safer, more prepared region for generations to come.

 View Individual Sections